Clemson women end long skid against No. 22 FSU, 57-45

 TALLAHASSEE, Fla.
-(AP) — Kobi Thornton scored 19 points with 10 rebounds and Clemson ended an 18-game losing streak against No. 22 Florida with a 57-45 victory on Sunday.
+(AP) — Kobi Thornton scored 19 points with 10 rebounds and Clemson ended an 18-game losing streak against No. 22 Florida State with a 57-45 victory on Sunday.

 The Tigers (12-5, 3-1 Atlantic Coast Conference), who have won three straight, had not won in Tallahassee in 17 years.
 Aliyah Collier added 11 points.